BeWrit

 What We’re Looking For

-Informative and actionable blog posts about writing tips, writing craft, the life of a writer, maintaining creativity and motivation, querying literary agents, or detailing the publishing process (for non-fiction, novels, YA, or children’s lit).
+Informative and actionable blog posts about writing tips, writing craft, the life of a writer, maintaining creativity and motivation, querying literary agents, detailing the publishing process, or marketing your writing (for non-fiction, novels, YA, or children’s lit).

 This is right for you if you’re looking for either a long-term professional relationship or a single backlink to your site.
 We expect you to have a grasp of English grammar and enjoy writing about what you love.